Walker-TW/chitter-challenge/README.md

 You can also sign up to Chitter, store you own peeps and even create some to be posted to the database.

-This was all created using an MVC model and has been built on the front-end using HTML, controller side using Sinatra and Ruby and finally the database's are built using SQL and interfaced with via the rubygem 'pg'
+This was all created using an MVC model and has been built on the front-end using HTML, controller side using Sinatra and Ruby and finally the database's are built using SQL and interfaced with via the rubygem 'pg'.

 ## Getting Started